Funding opportunities are limited at Harvard Kennedy School. We strongly encourage you to research possible funding resources offered by:

 - A Notice of Enrollment Form (available in the “Forms” section on MYFAID) and

 - A copy of your Certificate of Eligibility issued by the VA or your DD 214 (report of separation)

 Scholarship assistance cannot exceed tuition and fees from all sources.
 If you receive scholarship assistance from HKS, $7,500 of this scholarship amount will be designated as the Yellow Ribbon match.
 If the total of scholarship assistance from HKS, the Yellow Ribbon Program, and Chapter 33 benefits exceeds tuition and fees, the scholarship assistance offered by HKS will be reduced commensurately.

 Tuition Assistance Plan (TAP) for Harvard University Employees

-If you are currently an employee of Harvard University, you may be eligible to use TAP to pay for your tuition if you are enrolled in the MC/MPA Program on a part-time basis, eight credits per semester at most, and received advance approval of the Office of Admissions.
+If you are a Harvard University employee, you may be eligible to use TAP to pay for your tuition if you are enrolled in the MC/MPA Program on a part-time basis, eight credits per semester at most, and received advance approval of the Office of Admissions.